 The Board of Directors comprises two non-executive directors and the Executive Chairman.
-Their profiles are provided on page 19.
 The Executive Chairman is also Chairman of Tertiary, but otherwise the Board is independent of that company.
 Tertiary is not a significant shareholder in the Company (as defined under the AIM Rules).